-Improper installation, adjustment, alteration, service, maintenance, or use can cause explosion, fire, electrical shock, or other conditions which may cause death, personal injury, or property damage.
+adjustment, Improper installation, alteration, service. maintenance, or use can cause explosion, fire, electrical shock, or other conditions which may cause death, personal injury, or property damage.
 Consult a qualified installer, service agency, or your distributor or branch for information or assistance.
 The qualified installer or agency must use factory-authorized kits or accessories when modifying this product.
 Refer to the individual instructions packaged with the kits or accessories when installing.
 Follow all safety codes.
 Wear safety glasses, protective clothing, and work gloves.
 Have a fire extinguisher available.
 Read these instructions thoroughly and follow all warnings or cautions include in literature and attached to the unit.
-Consult local building codes, the current editions of the National Fuel Gas Code (NFGC) NFPA 54/ANSI Z223.1 and the National Electrical Code (NEC) NFPA 70.
+Consult local building codes, the current editions of the current edition of National Fuel Gas Code (NFGC) NFPA 54/ANSI Z223.1 and the current edition of National Electrical Code (NEC) NFPA 70.